deevashwer/Fully-Homomorphic-DGHV-and-Variants/README.md

 I've used rand(), seeded with system time to generate random numbers, which is cryptographically insecure.
 But, this is not an industrial grade implementation.

-For the current parameters, here's an example of recrypt:
+For the current parameters, here's an example of recrypt (ignore the degree after recrypt, need to fix that):
 ![](./Recrypt_Example.png)